-As soon as you run out of milk, cereal or kitchen towels, write them down.
-By the time you time you’re about to go grocery shopping, you would already have a budget shopping list of things you know you’ll surely need.
+As soon as you run out of milk, cereal, or paper towels, add them to your list.
+By the time you’re ready to go grocery shopping, you will already have a budget shopping list of things you know you need.

-How many times a week did you have to wonder what to make for dinner?
+How many times a week doyou wonder what to make for dinner?
 With a weekly meal plan, you know which dish to prepare for which day.

 But what’s a meal plan anyway?
 It’s simply a plan of what you will serve your family for the week.
 With a meal plan, you get to nail down the ingredients you will need and will surely use, thus reducing food waste.

-If you are too busy to create a meal plan or have no idea what to cook to save money, there’s a cheap service called the $5 Meal Plan that do just that.
+If you are too busy to create a meal plan or have no idea what to cook to save money, there’s a cheap service called the $5 Meal Plan that does just that.

-For only $5 per month, Erin from the $5 Meal Plan will help you create your delicious weekly meal plan where each meal only costs $2-$5 per family.
+For only $5 per month, Erin from the $5 Meal Plan will help you create your delicious weekly meal plan with each meal costing only $2-$5 per family.
 It’s a fantastic way to save money on groceries!

-Try their free trial here for 14 days and receive two weeks worth of meal plan for FREE.
+Try their free trial here for 14 days and receive two weeks of meal plans for FREE.

-6. Sign up for Rakuten to get $10 Walmart gift card
+- Sign up for Rakuten to get a $10 Walmart gift card

-Want a free $10 for your next Walmart trip?
+Want a free $10 gift card for your next Walmart trip?